intel/dffml/master/_sources/tutorials/intro.rst.txt

 Lock Network
 ~~~~~~~~~~~~

-Manges locking of input data so that operations can run concurrently without
+Manages locking of input data so that operations can run concurrently without
 managing their own resource locking.

 Orchestrator